Tacos el Primo

 5603 S. Pennsylvania

-If you’ve got a hankering for tacos or burritos that are muy auténtico, make a stop at this new spot.
-And if traditional Mexican fare doesn’t grab you (perish the thought!), opt for the corn dog.
-The taqueria stays open until 9 p.m., making it ideal for a late and yummy dinner.
+If you’ve got a hankering for tacos or burritos that are muy authentico, make a stop at this new spot.
+Not in the mood for traditional Mexican fare?
+Opt for the corn dog.
+It stays open until 9 p.m., so this taqueria is the perfect option for a late and yummy dinner.
 Take note that the place is closed Tuesdays.

 432 N.W.
 10th

-Based on the success of its first location in Moore, GoGo Sushi opened this Midtown eatery, and has been justly rewarded with much success.
+A sushi spot in Midtown?
+OK!
+Based on the success of its first location in Moore, GoGo Sushi opened another store and is faring quite well.
 All the usual suspects are on the menu, from bento boxes to sashimi and nigiri.
-Get your order to go or dine in.
-Oh, and the iced water has strawberries and other fruit in it for a nice, refreshing treat.
+Get your order to-go or stay in and eat.
+The iced water has strawberries and other fruit in it for a nice, refreshing treat.